-Topics could include factors that determine novel disease outbreaks, consequences of the pandemic on ecological-economic systems, resilience of socio-environmental systems to pandemics and other shocks, or environmental justice and equity issues of the pandemic and society’s response.
+Research topics include factors that determine novel disease outbreaks, consequences of the pandemic on ecological-economic systems, resilience of socio-environmental systems to pandemics and other shocks, and environmental justice and equity issues of the pandemic and society’s response.

-This funding competition seeks to catalyze ideas that can develop into longer-term research programs with broader external funding.
-Proposals should briefly outline this longer view and identify specific research requests from external agencies that will be targeted.
+This funding competition catalyzes ideas that can develop into longer-term research programs with broader external funding.

 Proposals must be led by a current Gund Fellow or UVM Affiliate.
 There are no other restrictions on team composition.
 Additional members can include other Gund Fellows and Affiliates, any UVM scholars of any rank, and any external collaborators.

 Teams for these rapid funds need not be interdisciplinary, but the longer-term program described in the proposal must be.